 Thorikos Hill and Mycenenan ruins

-It has a free entrance and it is a wonderful spot to relax and enjoy the Aegean sea views and the Makronisos island just across from the theatre.
+It has a free entrance and a wonderful spot to relax and enjoy the Aegean sea views and the Makronisos island just across from the theatre.
 A 3-minute drive gets you to a hill where you can hike to two domed Mycenean Tombs.

 Grecotel hotel in Sounion.